GET READY! A new Adobe Exchange is coming!

 Q. How do I list my updated or CC compatible app?

 A. Partners who port their CS6 apps to support CC should create new listings to ensure inclusion in the Adobe Exchange launch.
 Higher quality content within your listing will yield better results and discoverability.
 Application listings with the highest quality content will be featured prominently.
-Details of the new procedure will be sent in an email closer to access being made available on October 6, 2017.
+Details of the new procedure will be sent in an email closer to access being made available.

 Q. When is the new Exchange available?

-A. Partners will be able to access the new partner portal, update existing listings or create new ones from October 6th.
-The new website will go live to the public on October 13th.
+A. We will notify partners via updates to this page and email when we have final dates for availability.
+We are in discussion with various partners on when they will likely ne ready with new app compatibility as well as higher resolution images and video in order to make the experience for users of Exchange the best possible.
 We would encourage you to submit new listings or updates in that week before launch but anything submitted after this date will be accepted as well.
 We encourage you to get ready with the new image preview capabilities by downloading the Photoshop template.

 Q. Can I privately share apps via Adobe Exchange?

-A. No, this capability will not be available at launch but is due in Q1 2018.
+A. No, this capability will not be available at launch but is due in the first half of 2018.
 There are two main use cases for private sharing;

 1. Multi user deployment of your own extensions – We are updating the online CC Packager that will enable Administrators for Creative Cloud for Teams and Enterprise to package apps and now extensions or just extensions from the Adobe Admin Console.
 Please note that since all zxp files from Adobe Exchange are encrypted partners will need to provide an unencrypted version of their app to the IT Deployment admin in order to enable deployment.
 Any zxp files from Exchange will expect a user entitlement and this is not currently supported in this method of deployment.
 This method of deployment is therefore not linked to, nor part of Adobe Exchange but will be useful to Adobe CC for Teams and Enterprise customers looking to package and deploy apps and/or extensions to their named users.
 This functionality is due for release shortly.